 - Week 5 and Beyond: You should be tolerating most foods with no issues.
 Continuing to make Healthy choices and following your exercise plan will help you maintain your weight loss and avoid weight regain.

 Helpful Eating Tips after Getting a Stomach Balloon

-- It is recommended that patients avoid carbonated beverages, caffeine, and alcohol while the balloon is present.
+- Doctors recommend that patients avoid carbonated beverages, caffeine, and alcohol while the balloon is present.

 - Eat protein first to ensure you get an adequate amount to avoid nutritional deficiencies.

 - Some foods tend to stick to weight loss balloons so about 30 minutes after you finish eating, you can drink water which will help rinse it off.